BolivarTech/vsc-cmake-template/HowTos/New_STM32_Project.md

 ![NUCLEO-U575ZI-Q](../images/Nucleo-U575ZI-Q.jpg)

-At the "*I Need To*" section I select "*Access to Boad Selector*" and that will open a new windows to select the board used on the project.
+At the "*I Need To*" section I select "*Access to Board Selector*" and that will open a new windows to select the board used on the project.

 ![STM32 Board Selector](../images/STM32-Board-Selector.png)